robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 **NPC**: Non-playable Character, a video game term I'm using to talk about the "fake" agents in an ISU.

+**Mindcrime** (from Bolstrom): A crime that can be performed within ones own mind (which may or may not be a computer) such as simulating sentient beings suffering.
+That's actually the only one I can think of.

 After reading the abstract once, I tried to guess at what the paper was about:

     It sounds like this paper is focusing on how to satisfy multiple agent's goals, once you have a good way of extracting goals.
 So if a paperclip CEO and a postage stamp CEO both wanted to make a universe eating AI, how could they makes sure it had both of their values?

-My guess was wrong, it's actually a way to sidestep the multi-agent value alignment problem entirely by giving every agent their own simulation.
+My guess wasn't entirely wrong, it's actually a way to sidestep the multi-agent value alignment problem entirely by giving every agent their own simulation.
+So the paperclip maximizer would maximize paperclips in one simulation and the stamp maximizers would maximize stamps in another simulation, each free to be as destructive and horrible within the safety of the computer.
 Yamposkiy also states that is is probably desirable for the agent (called the "user" at this point in the paper) to "forget" that they are in a simulation.
 The simulation itself is ran by an AGI (artificial general intelligence) and the virtual environment is assumed to be "safe", meaning the AGI controlling everything is assumed to have some degree of human value alignment preventing it from putting everyone in eternal torture or reducing humanity for the sake of a poorly defined goal, such as maximizing happiness by filling the universe with tanks of seratonin.

 I have some troubles with this, that aren't addressed completely in the paper: